Andreeoak/Montik/README.md

 # 🛒 Montik – Laravel E-commerce Application

-**Montik** is a Laravel-based e-commerce application developed as a coding challenge.
+**Montik** is a PHP-based e-commerce application developed as a coding challenge.
 It enables users to register products, add them to a shopping cart, and complete purchases.
 A unique feature is the integration of a Brazilian postal code (CEP) verification API, ensuring that purchases are only completed with valid CEP inputs.

 ## ✨ Features